 28. HourStack – Time Management

 If you want to do more than track time on your iPhone or iPad, HourStack is the way to go.
-The app is designed to help users plan ahead by creating entries for the future, as well as emphasize how well-utilized their time is.
-Thus, it’s a great alternative for those of us who want to become as efficient as possible in their day to day lives.
+The app is designed to help users plan ahead by creating entries for the future and to emphasize how well-managed their time really is.
+HourStack is a great alternative for those of us who want to become as efficient as possible in their day-to-day lives.

 Harvest is an iOS time management app specifically designed for professional use.
-The program allows you to track time, manage your expenses, document your billable hours, and share invoices.
-It is also ideal for people that work in a team, as it connects and syncs everyone.
+This program allows you to track time, manage your expenses, document your billable hours, and share invoices.
+It is also ideal for people that work in a team as it connects and syncs every member of the crew.

 30. FreshBooks Cloud Accounting